IfeeIhappy/Dipshitz/drafts/escape-room-in-google-sheets.md

 _"But Tyler,"_ I hear you cry, _"What's stopping someone from just looking at that sheet and getting all the answers?"_

 I'm glad you asked!
-I prevent the user from opening that sheet using a single function:
+In addition to [hiding the sheet and rows](https://support.google.com/docs/answer/1218656), I prevent the user from opening that sheet using a single function:

 `SUBTOTAL()`